jmcguire/imgur_stats/README.md

 Get data and graphs about your Imgur accont.

 This is both website and a command line script.
+You can see it in action at http://imgur-user-stats.herokuapp.com .

 # Example